Lou Lombardo shares how Takasago is helping their customers have a competitive advantage now, and in the future.

 “I can speak from a chemistry perspective, as I was doing that for a long time, and it’s where we primarily use the tool.
 PatSnap has been very useful in identifying white space and has allowed us to see where we can work and discover new molecules that can be relevant to our business.

 “We are able to identify where our competitors are working, keeping tabs on the things that they are patenting and trying to identify which of those patents are most important commercially.
-Up until we started using PatSnap, we were limited to very basic patent searches that just provided some text, abstracts and then we had to try and identify all the key information within those patents.
+Up until we started using PatSnap at Takasago, we were limited to very basic patent searches that just provided some text, and abstracts and then we had to try and identify all the key information within those patents.

 “With PatSnap, we are now much further down the road.
 We can pull up information and get a much better snapshot of where our competitors’ intellectual property fits into the market, and consider how we can then use that knowledge to work more efficiently.
 We need to make sure we are competitive because our customers demand that and it is good for business.”